rlivingsus/misc/AllBooks.md

 - Salamo, Lin: Mark Twain's Helpful Hints for Good Living
 - ~~Salvatore, RA: !!!Night of the Hunter; Rise of the King; The Highwayman; The Legend of Drizzt: The Collected Stories ~~
 - Sanderson, Brandon: Shadows for Silence in the Forests of Hell & Perfect State; The Way of Kings; Legion: The Many Lives of Stephen Leeds (2 others?
 Mitosis read it think); Warbreaker (read?); ~~Elantris~~; Arcanum Unbounded
-- Scalzi, John: Dispatcher; The Collapsing Empire
+- Scalzi, John: Dispatcher; The Collapsing Empire; The Kaiju Preservation Society (I think I bought this)
 - Schwab, VE: A Darker Shade of Magic
 - Schulman, Daniel: Sons of Wichita
 - Sedaris, David: Holidays on Ice